 The user interface of Netflask is designed to be simple and easy to use.
 The application provides a single-page interface where the user can select the desired feature from the menu and enter the required parameters.
 The application then displays the results on the same page.

 The design of the application follows the Material Design guidelines, which provide a clean and modern look to the interface.
-The color scheme of the application is kept simple and elegant, with a blue and white color scheme that provides a soothing and professional look.
+The color scheme of the application is kept simple and elegant, with a grey and white color scheme that provides a soothing and professional look.

 Challenges and Limitations: